Lyptik/ofIpCamera2Syphon/README.md

 Openframeworks application to grab a JPEG stream (*.cgi) from an IP camera and output it to Syphon

-Tested with OF 0.8.0 and Bluestork BS-CAM-OUT camera
+Tested with OF 0.8.0 and Bluestork BS-CAM-OUT camera on Lion and Mountain Lion

 How to use :